CV

 - University of Toronto, Trinity College

-Director, Certificate in Theology and Inter-Religious Engagement, January 2025 – present
+Director, Certificate in Theology and Inter-Religious Engagement, January – December 2025

 Junior Fellow, September 2020 – August 2022